 For this service, you can choose pre-trial or trial support.

 - Pre-trial support includes consulting services from the time of filing of the Notice of Disciplinary Charges through the mandatory pre-trial settlement conference.
 This includes discovery.
 If you are in this phase of the case, Pre-Trial Support is the package you need.

 - If your case is proceeding to trial, I provide consulting services from the conclusion of the mandatory settlement conference through the submission by the Hearing Department of its recommendation on discipline.
 This means I assist you in preparing your pre-trial statement, your trial exhibits, your witnesses and own testimony, and your post-trial brief.
 If your case is on track to trial and you have already had the settlement conference, you need the Trial Support package.

-NOW AVAILABLE!
-Recently launched in late 2017, The Playbook: The California Bar System Practice Guide is an online platform containing a comprehensive interactive text, videos, sample filings and an online community for self-represented attorneys to educate and defend themselves before the State Bar.
+Also available – The Playbook: The California Bar System Practice Guide is an online platform containing a comprehensive interactive text, videos, sample filings and an online community for self-represented attorneys to educate and defend themselves before the State Bar.
 The Playbook is offered outside of the services of Zavieh Law and is available on its own membership website.